ACVS Fellowship in Joint Replacement Surgery

 - VCA Animal Specialty Group, Los Angeles, CA: Dr. Kirk Wendelburg

 ACVS Joint Replacement Surgery Fellowship Oversight Committee

 The Fellowship Oversight Committee is responsible for monitoring the fellowship program and for providing status reports to the Fellowship Committee on training centers, training candidates, and requests for program modifications.
-For questions regarding the JRS Fellowship Program, contact the ACVS office or Dr. Denis Marcellin-Little, chair of the JRS Fellowship Oversight Committee.
+For questions regarding the JRS Fellowship Program, contact the ACVS office or chair of the JRS Fellowship Oversight Committee.

 Volunteering to serve on the Fellowship Oversight Committee